Error E118

 When to Call a Professional

-DIY parts for fixing Error E118 typically run $20–$80, depending on whether you need a temperature sensor, control board component, or wiring harness.
-A professional service call on a Bosch HBL8651UC generally costs $150–$300, including labor.
-Tackling this repair yourself can save you $100 or more.
+When it comes to DIY parts for fixing Error E118, you’re typically looking at costs around $20–$80, depending on whether you need a temperature sensor, control board component, or wiring harness.
+Hiring a professional for a Bosch HBL8651UC usually runs between $150–$300, including labor.
+Taking on this repair yourself can save you $100 or more.

 What does error E118 mean on my Bosch HBL8651UC wall oven?